2. Analyze Paragraphs

 A. Main Idea of Each Paragraph

 Slam-on-the-Brakes Language signals that you should slow down your reading pace and start reading very closely.
-There is a good chance the author is about to reveal a central point and his opinion.
+There is a good chance the author is about to reveal a central point, opinion, or transition.

 - For example

 Wouldn’t it be easier if author’s confessed their bias?

 Recognizing an author’s tone is very important to understanding the structure and purpose of an essay.
 Having a strong grasp on the author’s tone will go a long way in answering main idea and author purpose questions.

 Here’s the last paragraph from a passage about artistic concepts.
 See if you can cue in to the author’s tone to more easily discern his point:

 - The mimetic theory holds that art reproduces reality, but although amateurs’ photographs reproduce reality, most artists and art critics do not consider them art.
 Much of what is recognized as art conforms to the definition of art as the creation of forms, but an engineer and the illustrator of a geometry textbook also construct forms.
 The inadequacy of these definitions suggests a strong element of irrationality, for it suggests that the way in which artists and art critics talk and think about works of art do not correspond with the way in which they actually distinguish those things that they recognize as works of art from the things that they do not so recognize.

 The words “inadequacy” and “irrationality” establish an attitude of frustration over the current method of defining art.
 We can sense that the author is exasperated by the current practice of critics.